cisco/cisco-network-puppet-module/README.md

 #### Parameters

-##### `ensure - Check this one.
-Really ensureable?`
+##### `ensure`
 Determines whether or not the config should be present on the device.
 Valid values are 'present' and 'absent'.
-Default value is 'present'.

 ##### `name`
 Hostname or address of the NTP server.
 Valid value is a string.